Autumn Holiday Rituals that Nurture Family Connection

 Would revitalizing a seasonal autumn tradition create a more cozy connection in your home?
 Here are a few ideas to get you started.
 You can pare them back and make them as simple as you want.
 The point is connection, not emulating Martha Stewart (who has a staff and no kids at home).
 As long as there's laughter and hugs, you're on the right track.

-- Take ten minutes with your children to record a "spooky" outgoing message on your voicemail.
+- Take ten minutes with your child to record a "spooky" outgoing message on your voicemail.

 - Set aside time every weekend during October to help kids make their own Halloween costumes.
 Even five year olds can help you sew a seam on the machine or glue on ears.
 You'll save money, have a costume good enough to reuse, and think how proud he'll be!
 By the time he's eight, he'll be taking charge of making his own costume.

 - Divide your family into teams and see who can rake the biggest leaf pile.
+(Only one child?
+Invite friends!)
 Don't forget jumping into them!

-- Have the kids pick the most beautiful leaves to iron in wax paper for fall window hangings or scrapbooks.
+- Have your child pick the most beautiful leaves to iron in wax paper for fall window hangings or scrapbooks.
 (Put leaves between sheets of wax paper, cover with dish towel, iron on medium heat.)

-- Take the family apple picking.
+- Go apple picking.
 Make apple sauce or a pie together.

-- Take a family hike in the perfect autumn weather.
+- Take a hike in the perfect autumn weather.
 Finish with apple cider and donuts.

 - Start a family gratitude journal by asking everyone in the family to comment on what about your family life they were grateful for this week.
 On Thanksgiving morning, read the journal aloud.
 You'll be so inspired, you'll keep the journal alive through the year.
 (Researchers say that makes both children and adults happier.)